China shock: Background

 In 1991, China only accounted for 1% of total imports to the United States.
 Innovations in communications and transportation technology in the 1990s made it easier for firms to offshore production to low-wage countries such as China.
 China's accession to the WTO meant that it had to liberalize its economy, and reduce state interference, which boosted the efficiency of Chinese exporters.
-As China already had "most-favored nation" (MFN) status since the 1980s in Europe and the United States, WTO accession did not lead to lower trade barriers.
+As China already had "Most favoured nation" (MFN) status since the 1980s in Europe and the United States, WTO accession did not lead to lower trade barriers.
 However, China's MFN status had been subject to annual approval by Congress in the United States; research has suggested that this caused uncertainty, and discouraged China-U.S. trade.